-where m is mass, d is damping, k is stiffness, and x is displacement.
-Sound synthesis and physically-based sound synthesis for rigid bodies as well as liquids have been studied.
+Sound synthesis and physically-based sound synthesis for rigid bodies as well as liquids have been previously studied.
 A few other major categories include fractures, fire, and thin shell.
 Since both sound and graphics can be physics-based, the graphics pipeline can be naturally extended to generate sound.
 Humans can hear frequencies from between 20 Hz to about 22 kHz, requiring applications to sample at a rate of 44 kHz based on the Nyquist Theorem, doubling the frequency we can sense.
 Rigid body sound has been modeled using modal analysis to decouple the problem into n independent, damped vibration equations.
-By performing modal analysis to precompute frequency and damping, real-time sound synthesis can be achieved (O'Brien et al., 2002; Ren et al., 2013a; van den Doel et al., 2001).
+By performing modal analysis to precompute frequency and damping for a given object and material, real-time sound synthesis can be achieved (O'Brien et al., 2002; Ren et al., 2013a; van den Doel et al., 2001).
 This is important such that the audio and visual information rendered from interactions of virtual objects with other objects, liquids, and the user reflect the current state of the virtual environment.
-Precomputing features, clustering sources, decoupling equations, and/or simplifying the computational model are techniques that have been used to achieve real-time performance and are explored in contributions to this dissertation.
+At runtime, sounds are dynamically created with modal synthesis based on hit (or contact) point where the object is struck and impulse direction.
+Typically, we simulate an impulse direction normal to the contact point but could synthesize tangentially to the object like (0,1,0) for (x,y,z) impulse direction.
+The solution to the sound dynamics equation is damped sinusoidal waves.